npmcdn-to-unpkg-bot/strahmb.github.io/contents/projects/3-forecast-interview/index.md

 Organization: <a href="http://itap.purdue.edu/studio/">Studio by Purdue</a>
 Problem: My team was asked to quickly create a mockup for a web-based dashboard and notification system to help students at Purdue University register for their classes on time.
 Solution: Our visual designer and I performed five semi-structured interviews with undergraduate students about their current scheduling and registration practices.
+Role: I led the research for this project and created the final iteration of the mockup.
 ---

-## My Role
-I led the research for this project and created the final iteration of the mockup.

 ## Process